Miles-Kodama/SB-53-Annotated/bill.md

 ### 11546.8.

-(a) There is hereby established within the Government Operations Agency a consortium that shall develop, pursuant to this section, a framework for the creation of a public cloud computing cluster to be known as “CalCompute.”
+(a) There is hereby established within the Government Operations Agency a consortium that shall develop, pursuant to this section, a framework for the creation of a [public cloud computing cluster]{Several other governments have recently established, or are in the process of establishing, public AI compute clusters similar to CalCompute.\\
+In 2023, the United Kingdom announced the [AI Research Resource](https://www.ukri.org/news/300-million-to-launch-first-phase-of-new-ai-research-resource), a £300 million fund to pay for publicly owned AI compute clusters.
+Two public clusters have been announced so far: [Isambard](https://www.bristol.ac.uk/research/centres/bristol-supercomputing/articles/2025/isambard-ai-is-11th-fastest-supercomputer-in-the-world.html) at the University of Bristol and [Dawn](https://www.hpc.cam.ac.uk/d-w-n) at the University of Cambridge.
+Isambard came online last month, and the UK's Department of Science, Innovation & Technology [recently announced](https://www.gov.uk/government/publications/ai-opportunities-action-plan/ai-opportunities-action-plan) plans to scale up AIRR's clusters by 20x over the next five years.\\
+Earlier this year, the European Union announced [InvestAI](https://digital-strategy.ec.europa.eu/en/news/eu-launches-investai-initiative-mobilise-eu200-billion-investment-artificial-intelligence), a €20 billion fund for building publicly owned AI compute in Europe.
+The fund aims to build three to five "[AI gigafactories](https://digital-strategy.ec.europa.eu/en/policies/ai-factories)", each containing more than 10^5 H100 equivalents, but none of the gigafactories are online yet.\\
+At the federal level, the National Science Fuondation is leading a [two-year pilot](https://www.nsf.gov/focus-areas/artificial-intelligence/nairr) of the National AI Research Resource, which provides AI cloud compute for US researchers.
+NAIRR's [stated goals](https://nairrpilot.org/about) are to "spur innovation, develop workforce talent, improve capacity, and advance safe, secure, and trustworthy AI," overlapping strongly with the goals of CalCompute.} to be known as “CalCompute.”

 (b) The consortium shall develop a framework for the creation of CalCompute that advances the development and deployment of artificial intelligence that is safe, ethical, equitable, and sustainable by doing, at a minimum, both of the following: